Greenland: Compulsory contraception of Inuit women

 In the 1960s and 1970s, at a time when the population was increasing, 4,500 Greenland Inuit women and girls (roughly half of all fertile females) were fitted with intrauterine devices (IUDs) by Danish doctors.
 Sometimes girls (as young as 12) were taken directly from school to have these devices inserted, without their parents' permission.
 The procedure was also carried out on some Inuit girls at boarding schools in Denmark.
+As a result, over eight years' time, from 1966 to 1974, fertility rates in Greenland fell from 7 to 2.3 children per woman, the fastest fertility transition on record in human history.

-On 30 September 2022, the Danish Health Minister, Magnus Heunicke, announced a two-year investigation into the decisions leading to the practice and its implementation.
+In 2022 Danish Health Minister Magnus Heunicke announced an investigation into the decisions leading to the practice and its implementation.
 Greenlandic doctors also carried out the same illegal procedures on several Inuit women after Greenland took control of its health care system in 1991.

 LGBTQ rights

-LGBTQ rights in Greenland are some of the most extensive in the Americas and the world, relatively similar to those in Denmark proper in Europe.
-Transgender people in Greenland may change the gender designation on their official identity documents.
+LGBTQ rights in Greenland are some of the most extensive in the world, relatively similar to those in Denmark.
+Transgender people may change the gender designation on their official identity documents.
 A law passed in 2016 by decree allows legal gender changes based on self-determination.
 Since 2010, Greenland has had laws prohibiting hate speech against LGBTQ+ persons.
-Greenland's parliament passed a Law on Equal Treatment and Anti-Discrimination in May 2024, taking effect on 1 July 2024.
-The law prohibits all discrimination on the basis of "sexual orientation, gender identity, gender expression, [and] gender characteristics", among other characteristics.
+Parliament passed a Law on Equal Treatment and Anti-Discrimination in 2024, which prohibits all discrimination on the basis of "sexual orientation, gender identity, gender expression, [and] gender characteristics", among other characteristics.
 The law also creates an Equal Treatment Board to manage discrimination complaints and an Equality Council to promote non-discrimination.